DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 }
 ```

+When browser-support
+for [Streams](https://streams.spec.whatwg.org/) is high enough ([see global coverage](https://caniuse.com/streams)),
+the gRCP-web protocol will become optional and web clients will also be able to use the native gRPC protocol.

 #### Choices if you need web-support
 You have two principally different options to choose from when connecting to EventStoreDB from a browser with